 My passion for painting began more than 30 years ago and continues with this series of portraits that I started in 2012.
 These works were born from the theme of this series which is titled “Friends, Heroes and Wankers”.
-The paintings project the philosophy and attitudes of my subjects, which in this case was the primary inspiration fo
+The paintings project the philosophy and attitudes of my various subjects, and the goal is to bring new perspectives to these individuals that have become known through their own intellect and accomplishments.
+In this particular case it was the primary inspiration for me applying paint to canvas.

 preconceived notions of who I am.
 Time has given me the freedom to extract what I can from these philosophies, it makes perfect sense to me to reflect these meanings with formal portraiture while obscuring the lines with the words of the subject or in some case as a tribute to the subject.
 Art is subjective, and as such I leave it up to the viewer to decide in which category of my theme each subject falls.